What is kinematics?

 Reuleaux’s principles have endured today.
 His theories were translated into models, 220 of which were acquired in 1882 by Cornell University and are still used today for teaching and research in their engineering department.

-At Reuleaux Models, we can create any of the models developed by Reuleaux to demonstrate concepts of motion, or even newly conceptualized models.
-Whether you’re a academic, maker, or collector, we’ll be happy to design a piece that will suit your needs.
+Whether you’re an academic, maker, or collector, our team at Reuleaux Models will be happy to design a piece that will suit your needs.